Homological regularities and concavities: Equalities and inequalities

-A more general case is considered in part (4). \item[(2)] Let $A$ be an AS Gorenstein algebra of type $(d, \bfl)$.
+A more general case is considered in part (4), as a finite-dimensional module is $0$-Cohen--Macaulay. \item[(2)] Let $A$ be an AS Gorenstein algebra of type $(d, \bfl)$.
 Then $\CMreg (A) =d-\bfl$.
 This is a well-known fact, which is a consequence of \cite[Theorem 8.1(3)]{AZ}. \item[(3)] Let $A$ be an AS regular algebra of type $(d, \bfl)$.
 Recall that when regarded as a rational function, $\deg_t h_A(t) = -\bfl$ \cite[Proposition 3.1(4)]{StZ}.
 Hence,

 By the second statement in \cite[Proposition 3.1(4)]{StZ}, $d\leq \bfl$.
 As a consequence,

 \item[(4)] If $M$ is $s$-Cohen--Macaulay, then, by definition,

 \end{enumerate} \end{example}